Oregon Coast Photography Workshop

 Black and white landscape photograph of Bandon Beach with reflections and sea stacks.

-Learning to see beyond color helps refine composition and tonal balance along the coast.
+At Bandon Beach, learning to see beyond color helps refine composition and tonal balance among sea stacks and shifting reflections.

 Workshop details